isomerpages/np-imdajtm/pages/About Us.md

-a national initiative that aims to equip individuals with the necessary digital skills and stay competitive, the Training Partners will assist the companies with course fee funding provided by Skillsfuture Singapore through <a href="https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-landing.html" rel="noopener noreferrer nofollow" target="_blank">My Skillsfuture Training Exchange </a>and work with programme partners of WSG’s <a href="https://www.wsg.gov.sg/home/employers-industry-partners" rel="noopener noreferrer nofollow" target="_blank">Career Conversion Programmes</a> to identify their training and reskilling needs.</p>
+a national initiative that aims to equip individuals with the necessary digital skills and stay competitive, the Training Partners will assist the companies with course fee funding provided by Skillsfuture Singapore through <a href="https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-landing.html" rel="noopener noreferrer nofollow" target="_blank">My SkillsFuture Training Exchange </a>and work with programme partners of WSG’s <a href="https://www.wsg.gov.sg/home/employers-industry-partners" rel="noopener noreferrer nofollow" target="_blank">Career Conversion Programmes</a> to identify their training and reskilling needs.</p>
 <table style="minWidth: 25px">